 - The oxalates in spinach may interfere with the absorption of calcium, as well as potentially crystallize.
 People who have kidney or gallbladder problems may want to be careful about eating this green.

 - It’s possible that it can interfere with proper thyroid gland functioning, although cooking may reduce the goitrogenic compounds.

 - Gout-prone people may be affected by the purines in this food.

-Try this healthy cooking recipe - a delicious Veggie Benedict dish using this healthy green vegetable.
+Try this healthy spinach recipe - a delicious Veggie Benedict dish using this healthy green vegetable.